 Telehealth: Embracing technology in healthcare

-Our telehealth curriculum has been designed as an introduction to telehealth incorporating a range of interactive opportunities for the learners in the course content information, patient scenarios, resources and guides which are based on current practice with a high focus on telehealth service delivery in the Three Rivers footprint.
+Our free online course has been designed as an introduction to telehealth incorporating a range of interactive opportunities for the learners in the course content information, patient scenarios, resources and guides which are based on current practice with a high focus on telehealth service delivery in the Three Rivers footprint.
 The online modules will also include digital media specific to the local area in telehealth service provision.

 The telehealth course covers 4 modules